Plombo/showmiiwads/ShowMiiWads/Readme.txt

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 1.5
+	- Probably last version
+	- Fixed packing WADs with invalid characters in channel name
+	- Added option to use lowercase chars in title ID
+	- Added ability to patch "Return to" for title on NAND backup (Thanks giantpune for the patch!)
+	- Bugfixes

 Version 1.4
 	- MIOS will now show up as MIOS instead of IOS257 (BC will show up as BC)
 	- If you delete the System Menu, you will now be asked to keep the settings (data folder)